bord81/Usefull-stuff/scripts/AutoDelg/README.md

-Tired of manually adding each torrent link in deluge-console?
+Tired of manually entering commands for adding each torrent link in deluge-console?

 This script waits for console input of magnet torrent links (one at a time) and adds them to download queue.